beenotung/mk-package/README.md

 [![npm Package Version](https://img.shields.io/npm/v/mk-package.svg?maxAge=2592000)](https://www.npmjs.com/package/mk-package)

-This allow the library consumer to import required files instead of loading the whole library easily.
+This allows the library consumer to import required files instead of loading the whole library easily.

 `main` and `types` are auto updated if `index.js` and `index.d.ts` exists.
 Otherwise, the fields will be left blank.